daattali/beautiful-jekyll/privacyPolicy.md

 We may delete your user data for reasons such as technical needs, legal concerns, abuse prevention, or any other reason.

 #### We display links and content from third-party sites.
 Our mobile application displays links and content from third-party sites.
-These sites have their own independent privacy policies, and we have no responsibility or liability for their content or activities.
+These sites have their own independent privacy policies, and we have no responsibility or liability for their respective content or activities.

 #### California Online Privacy Protection Act Compliance
 We comply with the California Online Privacy Protection Act.
 We therefore will not distribute your personal information to outside parties without your consent.